Islandora/documentation/docs/alpaca/alpaca-technical-stack.md

 ### Karaf - Bundle - Hello World
 Download a bundle to the [CLAW vagrant](https://github.com/Islandora-CLAW/claw_vagrant) (ex to `/home/ubuntu` directory).
 An example hello world bundle is [here](https://github.com/moghaddam/developmentor/blob/master/helloworld/target/helloworld-1.0.0.jar).

 In Islandora CLAW vagrant, you can login to Karaf using ssh.
 The password is karaf.
 You can also use the client here: `/opt/karaf/bin/client`.
-Karaf client allows the use of linux commands such as `grep` in addition to Karaf commands.
+Karaf client allows the use of Linux commands such as `grep` in addition to Karaf commands.

 ```
 ssh -p 8101 karaf@localhost